GanduriKumar/feedback-analytics-agent/README.md

 # Feedback Analytics Agent

-An intelligent agent system for extracting actionable intelligence from end-user reviews, surveys, and feedback using advanced NLP techniques, vector databases, and AI-powered analysis.
+An intelligent A2A-compatible agent system for extracting actionable intelligence from end-user reviews, surveys, and feedback using advanced NLP techniques, vector databases, and AI-powered analysis.

 ## Overview

 This project leverages AI and machine learning to automatically analyze large volumes of user feedback from Reddit and other sources, identify themes, cluster similar reviews, and extract meaningful insights to inform product and business decisions.
+The system now includes an A2A (Agent-to-Agent) compatible interface for seamless integration with other AI agents.

 ## Features

+- **A2A Compatible Interface**: Standardized REST API for agent-to-agent communication and discovery
 - **Automated Data Collection**: Scrape and aggregate feedback from Reddit using PRAW
 - **Vector Database Storage**: Store feedback embeddings in ChromaDB for efficient similarity search
 - **Intelligent Clustering**: Group similar feedback using sentence transformers and ML algorithms